What Is The Best Bach Flower Remedy?

 Red Chestnut is for those who worry about other people's safety, such as a husband who worries when his wife leaves the house alone after dark or a mother who worries about what might happen to her child while they are at school.

-Red Chestnut fears are common, everyday worries that are exaggerated to the point where they negatively affect the people who focus on the worry, undermining their self-assurance and belief.
+Red Chestnut fears are common, everyday worries that are exaggerated to the point where they negatively affect those who focus on the concern, undermining their self-assurance and belief.

 As a result, rather than making everyone anxious when we are in this state, the remedy enables us to send out calm, unconcerned thoughts to our loved ones.